Quantizations of conical symplectic resolutions I: local and global structure

 By Nakayama, it's enough to check this after passing to associated graded.
 The associated graded of $A^G$ is $\C[\fX]^G$ (since $G$ is reductive), and the map $\C[\fX]^G\to \gr(A_{\red})\subset \C[\fX_{\red}]$ is the obvious quotient map.
 The associated graded of $Y_\xi^G$ is a quotient of $\C[\fX]^G/(\mu^*(\mg))\cong \C[\mu^{-1}(0)]^G$, so we have maps The composition of these maps is a isomorphism.
 Since the first map is a surjection and the last is an injection, each of the intermediate steps is an isomorphism. \end{proof}

-Next we compute the period of $\cQ_{\red}$ in terms of the parameter $\xi$; this will prove to be an important technical tool that is needed for the proofs of Proposition \ref{cot-period} and Lemma \ref{minimal-polynomial}.
-For simplicity, we assume that $\fX$ is symplectic over $\Spec \C$ (rather than over an arbitrary base) and $\C[\fX]^{\bS\times G}=\C$, that $\cQ$ is the canonical quantization of $\fX$, and that the action of $G$ on $\fX$ admits a $G\times\bS$-equivariant classical moment map $\mu\colon\fX\to\mg^*$.
-A quantized moment map $\eta\colon U(\mg)\to A$ is called {\bf canonical} if, when $\xi = 0$, $\cQ_{\red}$ is the canonical quantization of $\fX_{\red}$.
+Next we describe the period of $\cQ_{\red}$ in terms of the parameter $\xi$; this will prove to be an important technical tool that is needed for the proofs of Proposition \ref{cot-period} and Lemma \ref{minimal-polynomial}.
+For simplicity, we assume that $\fX$ is symplectic over $\Spec \C$ (rather than over an arbitrary base) and $\C[\fX]^{\bS\times G}=\C$, that $\cQ$ is the canonical quantization of $\fX$, and that $\fX_{\red}$ satisfies our running assumptions on $\fX$.

 The following general result about opposites and quantum Hamiltonian reduction will be used to prove Lemma \ref{canonical}, and may also be of independent interest.

 \begin{lemma} Let $A$ be an algebra with an action of a connected reductive affine algebraic group $G$ with noncommutative moment map $\eta\colon U(\mg)\to A$.
 Then we have natural isomorphisms

 That is, the left and right quantum Hamiltonian reductions are opposite to each other. \end{lemma}

 \begin{proof} We can freely replace $G$ with a finite cover, and thus assume that $G$ is a product of simple groups.
 Since reducing by $G_1\times G_2$ can be done in stages as reduction by $G_1$ and then by $G_2$, we can reduce to the case where $G$ is simple.